alt

 Customer elementDescription

-The Unzer UI customer elements can be inserted either inside or outside the <unzer-payment> element.
-On submit, all data from the added Unzer UI customer elements will be gathered and submitted together with the payment form, in order to create the customer and payment type resources.
+The <unzer-customer-form> component can be inserted either inside or outside the <unzer-payment> element.
+On submit, all customer data will be automatically gathered and submitted together with the payment form to create the customer and payment type resources.

 In case you wish to initialize the customer elements with the data of an already created customer, you will need to call the setCustomerData() function of the <unzer-payment> element, and pass a customer object in JSON format.